telerik/ajax-docs/knowledge-base/treelist-hide-add-edit-columns-on-export-to-excel.md

 <table>
 	<tbody>
 		<tr>
+            <td>Version</td>
+            <td>2019.3.1023</td>
 			<td>Product</td>
 			<td>RadTreeList for ASP.NET AJAX</td>
 		</tr>
 	</tbody>
 </table>

 ## Description
 When exporting to Excel in a RadTreeList that contains an EditColumn, the Add and Edit text will also appear.

 ## Solution
-To change this set the Visible property to false in the OnItemDataBound event handler.
-Use the IsExporting flag to verify the Export Command is being executed.
+To change this set the Visible property to false in the [ItemDataBound](https://docs.telerik.com/devtools/aspnet-ajax/controls/treelist/server-side-programming/treelist-object#server-side-events) event handler.
+Use the **IsExporting** flag to verify the Export Command is being executed.
 See the below code snippet for reference.

 ``` csharp
 protected void rtlOrgChart_ItemDataBound(object sender, TreeListItemDataBoundEventArgs e)